johanhanses/design/REVISION.md

 ================

+v1.0.4 (2018-11-10)

+* kmom01 assignment all steps done, second draft, with redovisatext. changed the style and used css more according to lectures.

 v1.0.3 (2018-11-04)

 * kmom01 assignment all steps done first draft.